Central American and Caribbean Athletic Confederation: Competitions

 A Central American and Caribbean Half Marathon Cup was held once in Negril in 2005, incorporated into the Reggae Marathon in Jamaica, but did not get renewed after this debut event after only two nations entered.

 Member federations

 CACAC consists of 34 member federations and 5 observer members: 29 of the member federations are members of NACAC (all NACAC members are represented except the federations from Canada and the USA), and 5 of the member federations are members of CONSUDATLE (Colombia, Guyana, Panama, Suriname, and Venezuela).
 The 5 observer members are non-World Athletics members.

 Former member associations

-At their Council Meeting, the IAAF announced, that because the Netherlands Antilles has ceased to exist as a separate territory (one of 21 IAAF Members that are not countries but territories), athletes will not compete anymore as AHO but as Holland, and IAAF membership will drop from 213 to 212.
+At their Council Meeting, the IAAF announced, that because the Netherlands Antilles has ceased to exist as a separate territory (one of 21 IAAF Members that are not countries but territories), athletes will not compete anymore as AHO but as Netherlands, and IAAF membership will drop from 213 to 212.
 The CACAC published the decision in their own newsletter.
 Curaçao, one of the five former island territories of the Netherlands Antilles, was invited as observer member.